JochenFM/mother-earth/README.md

 # Mother Earth
  Mother Earth has been developed as part of Code Institute's April 2022 Hackathon.
-Mother earth helps you plan for a more sustainable future in a playful way through simple tips and isometric illustrations.
+Mother earth helps you plan for a more sustainable future in a playful way through simple tips, quiz, events, rewards.
 By raising self-awareness we can enable peole to reconnect to themselves ,reconnect to nature and truly comprehend humanity's impact on the planet by creating a quiz app feature, tree planting donation feature and some extra resources.
 The team members for this project were: Nigel Doberer, Salwin Achankunju_5P, Yusuf F, Jochen Mayer, Eugenia Muscat & Sandra Atino under the guidance of our facilitator, DaveHorrocks_ci.